Ficool

 "Personality?"
 Reiji grumbled.

 "I'm surrounded by lunatics, what do you expect?
-Just end whatever prank this is and let me out."
+If this is just a prank, you can let me out now."

 "First, we're not crazy.
 Second, you walked in here, so you can walk yourself out."